thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 compressed according to the strain estimated at the previous level [Chaturvedi1998]_.
-The matching block was scaled by a factor of :math:`1+\varepsilon_d`, where :math:`\varepsilon_d` is the strain in direction *d*, at its center and resampled using sinc interpolation with a Lanczos window and radius four.
+The matching block was scaled by a factor of :math:`1+\varepsilon_d`, where :math:`\varepsilon_d` is the strain in direction *d* at its center and resampled using sinc interpolation with a Lanczos window and radius four.

 In order to demonstrate that the proposed method is effective in finding the